 And this bitterly limits how well we can love and especially how fully we can give life.
 Let me illustrate this:

 In the gospels we are told, within a single story, how Jesus cured two women who, on the surface, seem to have very little in common.
 The story runs this way:

 Jesus is approached by a man named Jairus, who asks him to come and cure his daughter who is thirteen years old.
-As Jesus is making his way to Jairus’ house, hemmed in by a curious crowd, a woman who, we are told, had been suffering from internal haemorrhaging for eighteen years and had spent all her money on doctors without getting any better, approaches him surreptitiously, saying to herself: “If I but touch the hem of his garment, I will be healed!”
+As Jesus is making his way to Jairus’ house, hemmed in by a curious crowd, a woman who, we are told, had been suffering from internal haemorrhaging for twelve years and had spent all her money on doctors without getting any better, approaches him surreptitiously, saying to herself: “If I but touch the hem of his garment, I will be healed!”
 She does just that and, the gospels tell us, instantly the flow of blood stopped.
 Touching Jesus did for her what doctors couldn’t do, it stopped her internal haemorrhaging.

 Then, as Jesus is approaching Jairus’ house, he is told that the man’s daughter is already dead, but he enters the house anyway, goes to the young girl’s bed, takes her by the hand, and brings her back to life.

 What these two women have in common is this: For different reasons, both are unable to get pregnant and give life; the young girl, because she dies at puberty, just as she has the radical possibility of getting pregnant, and the other woman, because the forces inside her that are meant to give life are damaged and haemorrhaging, making it impossible for her to hold a pregnancy.
 What Jesus does is give back to both women the possibility of giving life, in one case by stopping the flow of blood and in the other by starting it.